 - The NAS storage

-in the home office area(i have only a few walls) in my appartment in the roof now replicates 2 times a day to the TrueNAS VM in the cellar. - The replicated datasets stays locked on this server.
+tachikomain the home office area (I have only a few walls) in my apartment in the roof now replicates 2 times a day to the TrueNAS VM in the cellar. - The replicated datasets stay locked on this server.
 The encryption key is not even on the target of the replication.

-- As soon as i have larger disks in the NAS,the flashpool will replicate hourly onto the local primary and secondary disk.
+- As soon as I have larger disks in the NAS, the flash pool will replicate hourly onto the local primary and secondary disk.

-This is the way, i’m currently doing my backups and up to now it seems to work reasonably well.
-However the real test will be the first time i have to restore all this.
+This is the way I’m currently doing my backups and up to now it seems to work reasonably well.
+However, the real test will be the first time I have to restore all this.

 -

 That said, this is actually the least problematic piece of data, as multiple systems have this repository checked out at any given time, perhaps not the most current one, but only a few days lagging.
-That would be surviable. ↩
+That would be survivable. ↩

 -

-Everything on it’s own fitted into the system, just not M.2 and SATA SSD at the same time. ↩
+Everything on its own fitted into the system, just not M.2 and SATA SSD at the same time. ↩

 -